Pes cavus

-Pes cavus, also known as high arch, is a human foot type in which the sole of the foot is distinctly hollow when bearing weight.
-That is, there is a fixed plantar flexion of the foot.
+Pes cavus, also known as high arch, is an orthopedic condition that presents as a hollow arch underneath the foot with a pronounced high ridge at the top when weight bearing.

+This foot type is typically characterized with cavus—the elevation of the longitudinal plantar arch (e.g., the bottom arch of a foot), plantar flexion of the foot, forefoot pronation, hindfoot varus, or forefoot adduction.
 A high arch is the opposite of a flat foot and is somewhat less common.

 Signs and symptoms

 Pain and disability

-As with certain cases of flat feet, high arches may be painful due to metatarsal compression; however, high arches— particularly if they are flexible or properly cared-for—may be an asymptomatic condition.
+As with certain cases of flat feet, high arches may be painful due to metatarsal compression; however, high arches—particularly if they are flexible or properly cared-for—may be an asymptomatic condition.

 People with pes cavus sometimes—though not always—have difficulty finding shoes that fit and may require support in their shoes.
-Children with high arches who have difficulty walking may wear specially-designed insoles, which are available in various sizes and can be made to order.
+Children with high arches who have difficulty walking may wear specially designed insoles, which are available in various sizes and can be made to order.

 Individuals with pes cavus frequently report foot pain, which can lead to a significant limitation in function.
 The range of complaints reported in the literature include metatarsalgia, pain under the first metatarsal, plantar fasciitis, painful callosities, ankle arthritis, and Achilles tendonitis.